GODEEEP/wecc_proof_of_concept/README.md

 ## Input Files
 The input data needed to recreate this demonstration is stored in the [data](data/) directory.

+## Output Files
+Average load, wind and solar ratio data by BA is stored in the [data](data/) directory.
+These ratios were calculated by taking the load, wind, and solar time series with climate change included (i.e., 2058) and dividing those by the time series from the base year (i.e., 2018).
+For completeness we computed annual mean ratios, mean ratios by month, and mean ratios during the July 2018 heat wave event in the western U.S. Because the wind and solar capacity factors occasionally have very small values that make calculating ratios risky we capped the wind and solar capacity ratios at a maximum value of 3 before computing the averages.
+Missing values in the output files (e.g., when there is not enough wind or solar deployed in a BA) are marked as -999.

 ## Summary Plots
 Quick-look plots analyzing the data are stored in the [plots](plots/) directory.